-The Treasurer shall establish and monitor a set of written internal controls designed to protect Clark County and Participant's cash and cash equivalent assets and to ensure proper accounting and reporting of the investment transactions.
-Such internal control policy statements shall include, but not be limited to:
+The Treasurer shall establish and monitor a set of written internal controls designed to protect Participant's cash and cash equivalent assets and to ensure proper accounting and reporting of the investment transactions.
+Internal controls shall include, but not be limited to:

-- The use of third-party custody and safekeeping; - The execution of all securities transactions on a delivery versus payment basis; - The clear delegation of investment authority; - The separation of transaction authority from record keeping; - The use of objective criteria in selecting financial institutions and dealers authorized to provide investment services to the county; - The use of objective criteria in awarding investment purchases and sales to authorized financial institutions and dealers.
+- The use of third-party custody and safekeeping; - The execution of all securities transactions on a delivery versus payment basis; - The clear delegation of investment authority; - The separation of transaction authority from record keeping; - The use of objective criteria in selecting financial institutions and dealers authorized to provide investment services; - The use of objective criteria in awarding investment purchases and sales to authorized financial institutions and dealers.